A symphony violinist/music teacher/ violin shop owner sheds light on the delicate issue of purchasing a violin or other stringed instrument

 Take your instrument search a step further and ask a teacher or specialist to assess a prospective instrument you have located.
 You may discover, with a player's help, that the Stradivarius copy at the flea market is not worth an inflated Strad price tag.
 You may not be so interested in that “great deal” when your teacher tells you the needed repairs will cost more than the instrument is worth.

-If you must replace the strings, bridge and bow hair or bow, about a $160 investment, you are not any further ahead on a $200 “outfit.”
+If you must replace the strings, bridge and bow hair or bow, about a $160 investment, you are not any further ahead on a $200 “outfit” (violin, bow, case and rosin as a package deal).
 Fiddleheads, for instance, discounts the price on the extra items when grouped with a violin as an outfit and also will throw in a book, rosin or other item to thank customers for the business.
-Hint, an outfit is when you get the violin, bow and case together.

 That’s another thing: you need to know the lingo.
 Words like “purfling,” “ribs,” and, believe it or not, “frog,” will spring up in your violin hunt.
 A few hours researching on the Internet will certainly inform a new buyer.
 Start by learning the various parts and components of an instrument, and then educate yourself on what is most desirable in an instrument.